aio-libs/aiohttp-jinja2/docs/api.rst

    :param str template_name: Name of the template you want to render.
 Usually
                              it's a filename without extension on your filesystem.
-   :param request: request to the main application that implies template
+   :param request: aiohttp request associated with an application where
-                   rendering.
+                   aiohttp-jinja rendering is configured.
    :type request: :class:`aiohttp.web.Request`

-   :param context: set of variables that are used to fill the template.
+   :param dict context: dictionary used as context when rendering the template.
-   :param str app_key: is an optional key for application dict.
+   :param str app_key: optional key that will be used to access templating
+                       environment from application dictionary object.
+Defaults
+                       to `aiohttp_jinja2_environment`.

 .. function:: render_template(template_name, request, context, *,
                               app_key=APP_KEY, encoding='utf-8', status=200)

    :param str template_name: Name of the template you want to render.
-   :param request: request to the main application that implies template
+   :param request: aiohttp request associated with an application where
-                   rendering.
+                   aiohttp-jinja rendering is configured.
    :type request: :class:`aiohttp.web.Request`

-   :param dict context: set of variables that are used to fill the template.
+   :param dict context: dictionary used as context when rendering the template.
-   :param app_key: is an optional key for application dict.
+   :param str app_key: optional key that will be used to access templating
+                       environment from application dictionary object.
+Defaults
+                       to `aiohttp_jinja2_environment`.
-   :param int status: desc.
+   :param int status: http status code that will be set on resulting response.

 Example of usage